Our Offerings

 What is the DRIP unit price?

-Will the target distribution stay consistent based on my original investment or does it change based on the net asset value of my investment at any given time?
+Will the target distribution stay consistent based on my original investment or does it change based on the NAV of my investment at any given time?

-The Fund’s goal is to maintain a regular annual distribution yield of 5-7% based on the net asset value of your account.
+The Fund’s goal is to maintain a regular annual distribution yield of 5% to 7% based on the net asset value (NAV) of your account.
+While the dividend is paid on a per-share basis (currently $0.06/share), the yield will ultimately fluctuate depending on the prevailing share price.

 Tax Considerations